desatinar/nasa-aeris/README.md

 ---

+## Backend Information

+The backend of this project is stored in a separate folder on Google Drive.
+Due to unexpected issues with the satellite data during the hackathon, we were unable to implement it within the main application.
+For more details about the backend structure and functionalities, please read the README file included inside the backend folder.

 ## Core Features

 * **Interactive Map:** Visually displays real-time air quality data for the user's local area with color-coded zones.